hmi-digital/Miscelleinious/APIEndPoint/README.md

 Usage
 -----
-+ Clone or download the [Miscellaneous repo](https://github.com/hmi-digital/Miscelleinious) and copy "APIEndPoint" folder to D:/HMI folder (or your preferred location)
++ Clone or download the [Miscellaneous repo](https://github.com/hmi-digital/Miscelleinious) and copy "APIEndPoint" folder to D:/HMI folder (or your preferred location).
 + Ensure that you have following folder structure
 + APIEndPoint
 	+ data
+	+ module
 	+ app.py
-+ Open command prompt, go to D:\HMI\APIEndPoint folder and execute following command to run flask web server
++ Open command prompt, go to D:\HMI\APIEndPoint folder and execute following command to run flask web server.
++ It will poll the data folder every 10 sec.
+So feel free to add,change,modify data to this folder.
 ```
 $ python app.py
 .